aces/Loris/modules/instruments/test/TestPlan.md

 ### Dashboard module tests

-Go to the loris splash page `loris.ca/`
+Go to the loris instance splash page `loris.ca/`

 - Under`My Tasks` click `Incomplete forms`
 - Assert that this re-directs to `statistics/statistics_site`

--Assert that the total of Incomplete forms correspond with the correct number of candidates inside the
+-Assert that the total of Incomplete forms correspond with the correct amount of candidates

-### Visit the Candidate Dashboard module

 - click `Access Profile`, click a `PSCID`, click a `timepoint`